verzola/dockerpress/README.md

 ```

 ## :robot: Helpers <a id="helpers"></a>
-These helpers run things inside container, so you don't have to install on your machine
+These helpers run things inside containers, so you don't have to install anything besides Docker on your machine

 - ./bin/build -> build production webpack bundle
 - ./bin/dev -> attach to browsersync container